Database Connection Optionslink

 22

-- Host Name: Enter the SSH User and IP address of the SSH Host provided by the Fivetran team in the format
+- In the Host Name field, enter the user name and IP address of the Reverse SSH Host provided by the Fivetran team in the format

-In the Connection category, set the Seconds between keepalives value to
+In the Connection category, set the Seconds between keepalives to

 5

-.In the Connection > SSH category, check the Don’t start a shell or command at all box.
+.In the Connection > SSH category, select the Don’t start a shell or command at all checkbox.

 In the Connection > SSH > Auth > Credentials category, go to the Private key file for authentication field.
-Click Browse, then enter the private key (.ppk file) you created in the previous step.
+Click Browse and select the private key file (.ppk) you created in the previous step (Generate key pair).

-In the Connection > SSH > TTY category, check the Don’t allocate a pseudo-terminal box.
+In the Connection > SSH > TTY category, select the Don’t allocate a pseudo-terminal checkbox.

-In the Connection > SSH > Tunnels category, do the following:
+In the Connection > SSH > Tunnels category, configure port forwarding:

-- Check the Local ports accept connections from other hosts box.
+- Select the Local ports accept connections from other hosts checkbox.

-- Check the Remote ports do the same box.
+- Select the Remote ports do the same checkbox.

 55432